Rankin--Eisenstein classes for modular forms: Introduction

+The main aims of this paper are as follows.
+Firstly, we give a careful account of the construction of the Rankin--Eisenstein classes of general weights, and the evaluation of their images under the Deligne regulator $r_{\cD}$.
+More precisely, for any integers $k, k', j$ such that $0 \le j \le \min(k, k')$, and any level $N \ge 4$, we define a class

+(See \S \ref{sect:lieberman} for the definition of the motivic cohomology group appearing on the right-hand side, and Defintion \ref{def:Rankin-Eisenstein-class} for the definition of the element $\Eis^{[k, k', j]}_{\mot, 1, N}$.)

+If $f, g$ are eigenforms of level $N$ and weights $k + 2, k' + 2$, then the condition $0 \le j \le \min(k, k')$ forces the $L$-function $L(f, g, s)$ to vanish to order 1 at $s = 1+ j$, due to the $\Gamma$-factors appearing in its functional equation.
+In Theorem \ref{thm:deligne-regulator-formulae}, we relate the first derivative $L'(f, g, 1 + j)$ to the image of $\Eis^{[k, k', j]}_{\mot, 1, N}$ under the Deligne regulator.
+These results are not new -- as mentioned above, they appear in unpublished notes of Scholl -- but they were not available in published form prior to our work.

+\begin{note*} Since the first version of this paper was posted on the Arxiv, an independent proof of the same theorem has also been given by Brunault and Chida \cite{brunaultchida16}.
+Their paper also shows that the Rankin--Eisenstein classes extend to the cohomology of a product of compactified modular curves, an issue which we do not address in the present paper. \end{note*}

+Secondly, we give a higher-weight generalisation of the syntomic regulator computations of \cite{BDR-BeilinsonFlach}, relating the $p$-adic regulators of Rankin--Eisenstein classes to the values of $p$-adic $L$-functions, for all good ordinary primes $p$.
+This result, Theorem \ref{thm:syntomicreg}, is the main new result presented in this paper.
+In order to adapt the strategy of \cite{BDR-BeilinsonFlach} to this setting, we need to develop a new tool in arithmetic geometry, a generalisation of the ``finite-polynomial cohomology''' of Besser \cite{Besser-Coleman-integration} to allow coefficients in an overconvergent filtered F-isocrystal.
+We anticipate that this cohomology theory may be useful for computing $p$-adic regulators in many other settings (for instance, see \cite{LSZ} for an application to Hilbert modular surfaces).

-We would like to mention that so far there are only very few cases where the conjecture of Perrin-Riou has been proven.
-Besides the case of Dirichlet $L$-functions (essentially treated by Perrin-Riou), only the cases of modular forms \cite{Niklas-thesis} and certain elliptic curves with complex multiplication \cite{Bannai-Kings-CM} are known.
+Thirdly, we use our computations of syntomic and Deligne regulators to verify an instance of a very general conjecture of Perrin-Riou, which roughly says that the leading terms of the complex $L$-functions at all integers $n$ (divided by a suitable ``period'') can be $p$-adically interpolated by a $p$-adic $L$-function.
+We verify this for integers in a certain range: we show in Theorem \ref{thm:Perrin-Riou} that the leading terms at $s = 1+j$, for all $0 \le j \le \min(k, k')$, can be $p$-adically interpolated by Hida's $p$-adic Rankin $L$-function.
+(This inequality on $j$ singles out precisely those values where the complex $L$-function vanishes to the first order.
+For $s \le 0$ the corresponding motivic cohomology is expected to be two-dimensional and in that case we even do not know Beilinson's conjecture.)
+We would like to mention that so far there are only very few cases where the conjecture of Perrin-Riou has been proven; besides the case of Dirichlet $L$-functions (essentially treated by Perrin-Riou), only the cases of modular forms \cite{Niklas-thesis} and certain elliptic curves with complex multiplication \cite{Bannai-Kings-CM} are known.